AuthenticPaulMeyers/Bootopia-REST-API/README.md

 ## Tools used to build the API
 1. Framework
 -The API is a RESTful API built in Python using the [Flask](https://flask.palletsprojects.com/) framework.
 Flask is python's micro-framework for backend development.
 I think Flask is the best beginner friendly framework i would recommend every beginner python developer to use as they are getting started into backend development.
+I love it.

 2. Database
 - The API uses [PostgreSQL](https://www.postgresql.org/) to store the data.
 PostgreSQL is a relational database which stores data in tables arranged in rows and columns.
 It is one of the best relational databases out there used by many companies.
 I have used [SQLAlchemy](https://www.sqlalchemy.org/), an Object Relational Mapper to interact with the database in python files.